 Why we love it: it's magical and all about believing and imagination, the girls are desperate to find a bog baby which we look for when we visit the woods.

-Why we love it: it's a classic and is picked time and time again, I've read it 15 times in a row to Miss Tibs before.
+Why we love it: it's a classic and is picked time and time again, I've read it 15 times in a row to Phoebe before.
 Who wouldn't want a tiger to come for tea?

 Why we love it: it's a really fun mixed up story with a repetitive verse.
-Miss Boo is really keen to learn to read at the moment and she can remember large sections of this book and will 'read' it to us.
+Ellie is really keen to learn to read at the moment and she can remember large sections of this book and will 'read' it to us.

-Why we love it: it's another book with 3 babies in!
+Why we love it: it's another book with three babies in!
 The girls love the owls names and I think it covers the separation anxiety thing well.

 Why we love it: It's funny and beautifully illustrated, the girls can't believe what the little boy throws up to free his kite from a tree.